-For students who receive extended time for in-class quizzes and examinations and/or require limited distraction testing environment, the Office of Accessibility Services has the following testing procedure set up:
+For students who receive extended time for in-class quizzes and examinations and/or require limited distraction testing environment, the Office of Accessibility Services has the following testing procedures:

 - Faculty will come to the counter in the Student Success Center in Massie Hall and ask for a testing envelope.
 That envelope will require student(s) and faculty name, class name, as well as any other instructions the faculty has.
-Faculty must check box for disability accommodations at top of envelope.
+Faculty must check box for Accessibility Services exam at the top of envelope.

 - Exams will be logged into AccuTesting and filed in the locked testing cabinet behind the front counter.